trekhleb/nano-neuron/README.md

 ### Backward propagation

-Now when we know how right or wrong our NanoNeuron's predictions are (based on average cost at this point) what should we do to make predictions more precise?
+When we know how right or wrong our NanoNeuron's predictions are (based on average cost at this point) what should we do to make the predictions more precise?

-The backward propagation is the answer to this question.
-Backward propagation is the process of evaluating the cost of prediction and adjusting the NanoNeuron's parameters `w` and `b` so that next predictions would be more precise.
+The backward propagation gives us the answer to this question.
+Backward propagation is the process of evaluating the cost of prediction and adjusting the NanoNeuron's parameters `w` and `b` so that next and future predictions would be more precise.

-This is the place where machine learning looks like a magic 🧞‍♂️.
-The key concept here is **derivative** which show what step to take to get closer to the cost function minimum.
+This is the place where machine learning looks like magic 🧞‍♂️.
+The key concept here is the **derivative** which shows what step to take to get closer to the cost function minimum.

-Remember, finding the minimum of a cost function is the ultimate goal of training process.
-If we will find such values of `w` and `b` that our average cost function will be small it would mean that NanoNeuron model does really good and precise predictions.
+Remember, finding the minimum of a cost function is the ultimate goal of the training process.
+If we find such values for `w` and `b` such that our average cost function will be small, it would mean that the NanoNeuron model does really good and precise predictions.

-Derivatives are big separate topic that we will not cover in this article.
+Derivatives are a big and separate topic that we will not cover in this article.
 [MathIsFun](https://www.mathsisfun.com/calculus/derivatives-introduction.html) is a good resource to get a basic understanding of it.

-One thing about derivatives that will help you to understand how backward propagation works is that derivative by its meaning is a tangent line to the function curve that points out the direction to the function minimum.
+One thing about derivatives that will help you to understand how backward propagation works is that the derivative, by its meaning, is a tangent line to the function curve that points toward the direction of the function minimum.

 ![Derivative slope](https://www.mathsisfun.com/calculus/images/slope-x2-2.svg)

 _Image source: [MathIsFun](https://www.mathsisfun.com/calculus/derivatives-introduction.html)_

-For example on the plot above you see that if we're at the point of `(x=2, y=4)` than the slope tells us to go `left` and `down` to get to function minimum.
-Also notice that the bigger the slope the faster we should move to the minimum.
+For example, on the plot above, you can see that if we're at the point of `(x=2, y=4)` then the slope tells us to go `left` and `down` to get to the function minimum.
+Also notice that the bigger the slope, the faster we should move to the minimum.

 The derivatives of our `averageCost` function for parameters `w` and `b` looks like this: